Timing Techniques

 Station retrograde vs. station direct

 Station retrograde is when forward motion stops and retrograde begins.
-It often marks the point where something reaches a head or stalls.
-If a decision has been building, the station retrograde may be when it becomes unavoidable.
+Astrologers often watch it as a point where something reaches a head, stalls, or needs review.
+If a decision has been building, the station retrograde may bring that tension into focus.

 Station direct is the opposite pivot.
 It marks the end of the retrograde and the return to forward motion.
-The direct station often coincides with a release of pressure, a resumption of progress, or the moment when a stalled situation finally moves.
+The direct station can coincide with release of pressure, resumed progress, or a clearer next step, but it is still one timing factor among many.

 Historical perspectives